Jump to:Page Content

 Space is limited.
 To participate, please send your name, degree program, and year to firstname.lastname@example.org no later than September 22, 2014.
 For questions, please contact email@example.com.

-All sessions will take place in the Hauser Conference Room, B-L-4
+Session 1 will take place in Nye A, 5th Floor Taubman.
+Sessions 2, 3, and 4 will take place in the Hauser Conference Room, B-L-4

 Session 1: Tuesday, September 30, 2014, 4:10-5:30pm What is an Entrepreneur?
 This session will look at various definitions of “entrepreneur” and types of industries in which they thrive.
 A start-up entrepreneur and a leading early stage venture capitalist will join this session to discuss their experiences.
 Topics will include (i) market need that they identified, (ii) business model and business plan, (iii) getting started, (iv) raising money, (v) challenges along the way, and (vi) preliminary exit strategies.
 Guests: Eric Paley, Partner, Founder Collective; Ben Rubin, CEO/ Founder, Change Collective.